 What did COP26 aim to achieve?

 At the end of the COP26 summit, some form of declaration is expected.

 In 2015, every country signed the Paris Agreement; an agreement to work together to tackle climate change on a global scale and limit global warming to below 2 °C.

-COP26 will be the year that they meet with their updated plans which detail their goals and ambitions for the future including:
+COP26 was the year that they met with their updated plans which detail their goals and ambitions for the future including: